vugga/rtc-docker/README.md

 # RTC-Docker

-Out-of-the-box docker image for WebRTC dev/test purpose.
+Out-of-the-box docker image for WebRTC dev/test purpose. i forked and combined old WebRTC implementations to fit a single command for deployment, nicely packed in a Dockerfile, share it, contribute, rewrite it your way.

 This project contains necessary servers to build a full WebRTC web app. mainly

 + Collide - go websocket server for signaling peers.
-+ ICE Server with TURN/STUN servers.
++ ICE Server with TURN/STUN servers for UDP media transmission.
-+ Web server for rooms
++ Web server for joining rooms.
 + Static web app, the one you see on the fronend.

 ## Deploy